- Arts and Design

 The first thing you need to do is just create your basic characters and have some sort of description as to their personality types.
 In my comic strip, I wanted to create a punk rock band.
 It was your basic four man group that had a guitar player, bass player, drummer and a lead singer.

 The next group of characters would be the people they work with, their family members and their girlfriends and wives.
 With each character I created, I basically created a brief description of their personality types.
 I did it in a Word document.
-I probably started out with at least sixteen characters or so.
+I probably started out with at least a dozen characters or so.
 Each character was given a name and a description which included their relationship to the four main characters.

 Each of the characters had a day job, like many people starting out in the music business.
 So as part of thr characters' descriptions, their occupation was included.
+So you have the basic characters, the basic theme and various supporting characters.

 After I felt I had enough characters to work with, I decided to create my first strip.
 It was a basic four frame layout and I decided to stick with that format for all of them.
 One reason was that it was simpler for placing the strips in a page on a website and it was easier for the layout in an e-book if they all were the same dimensions.

 So I created a few strips to see how it would go.
 I was somewhat satisfied with them but I did not release them right away for a few reasons.
 One reason was that I wanted to decide what the schedule was going to be for the release of each strip.
 At first I decided to just do one a week, just to see if I could do that as a minimum.
-I felt that if that was easy enough, then I could do more each week.
+I felt that if that was easy enough, then I could eventually release more each week.

 Secondly, I needed a website for the strip.
 So I reserved the domain name and created the website.
 I wanted the website to have multiple pages.
 I wanted it to have more than just the comic strip itself.
 One of the first things I did was create a page that introduced the characters of the strip.
 It had a picture of each character and some information about the character right next to the picture.

-I then created some basic merchandise and included a merchandise page. after that, I created a few other pages.
+I then created some basic merchandise and included a merchandise page.
+After that, I created a few other pages.
 Once I was satisfied with that, I created a page that had the latest strip on it.
 It would be updated each time a new one was released.

 Marketing an online comic strip is a bit tricky.
 People don't really get too interested in one until a good number of strips have been released.
 So expecting it to take off before you have a good number available to be viewed is not very realistic.
 It takes time to build interest and a following.